freitasgouvea/token-erc-20/README.md

 #### Increase Approval and Decrease Approval

-Those methods are not a ERC-20 standard but can be used to manage the value of the allowances.
+Those methods are not a ERC-20 standard but can be used to manage the value of the account allowances.

 The method [`increaseApproval`](./contracts/ERC20.sol#L140) allows another account - `_spender` - to spend from another account - `msg.sender` - adding to current allowance the `_addedValue` amount.